erichaydel/errdo/README.md

 `$ rails generate errdo:install`

 This will create an initializer called "errdo.rb" with configuration options inside.
-It's useful to read these options to customize and get exactly what you want.
+It's useful to read these options to customize to get exactly what you want.

 If you want to log the errors into a database, you'll now need to run

 `$ rails generate errdo MODEL` where MODEL is the optional error name you want to log.
 If left blank, it will default to "error".
+Run
-Run `rake db:migrate` next.
+`rake db:migrate`

-To be able to see a list of all the errors in your application, mount the engine like so:
+To be able to see a list of all the errors in your application, mount the engine:
-` mount Errdo::Engine => "/errdo"` where you can replace "/errdo" with whatever you want.
+` mount Errdo::Engine => "/errdo"`
+where you can replace "/errdo" with whatever you want.

 To link the error index page in your application, the route will be `errdo.root_path`

 This should be good enough to get everything working on a basic level.